MiBu84/Hybrid-Attack-binary-LWE/ReadMe.txt

 					Each folder contains as many text files as the number of MPI processes.
 Notes:
 If the folder "MPI-output"is not present, it must be created otherwise the output of MPI is lost.
-The program has two main routines called "precomputing" and "hybridAttack" which are implemented in "src/Attack.cpp".
+The program HybridAttack has two main routines called "precomputing" and "hybridAttack" which are implemented in "src/Attack.cpp".

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 II.
 Libraries for Compiling HybridAttack